 Cybercriminals and hackers have become so sophisticated that relying solely on traditional security defences like firewalls and anti-virus software is a thing of the past.
-In 2018 it is no longer adequate to assume that your perimeter security will block all known threats, and/or react to incoming attacks after they occur – cyber-attacks are too damaging to your business for that.
+In this era is no longer adequate to assume that your perimeter cyber security will block all known threats, and/or react to incoming attacks after they occur – cyber-attacks are too damaging to your business for that.

 Rather than trying to deal with cyber-attacks while or after they have taken place, it is smarter to focus on prevention and early detection.
-Many cyber security firms offer proactive network monitoring to help detect threats and respond before they are able to inflict damage and disruption.
+Many cyber security firms offer proactive network monitoring, penetration testing and more to help detect threats and respond before they are able to inflict damage and disruption.

 2. Your business is growing

 The cyber security requirements of any business evolve constantly due to company growth.
 As your business expands you may be interested in investing in technologies that offer productivity and cost-saving advantages such as cloud computing and the Internet of Things (IOT).
 Doing so without simultaneously assessing and strengthening your defences can put the whole of your company at risk from cyber criminals.

 If your company is going through a period of significant expansion you should put some thought into how this will affect your current IT infrastructure.
 As you experience growth your cyber defences will need to grow too.

 3. You have suffered recent cyber attacks

 One of the major signs that you need to improve your digital defences is if you are beginning to see regular attacks taking place against your system.
 Cyber-attacks are sadly becoming a part of the life of virtually every business in the UK, but getting hacked can also show that your weak defences make you an easy target.